SuperOfficeDocs/superoffice-docs/docs/onsite/config/web-config.md

 ### ActiveDirectoryCredentialPlugin

 > [!CAUTION]
-> To find and import Active Directory users NetServer WebServices need to be in the Active Directory domain.
+> To find and import Active Directory users NetServer web services need to be in the Active Directory domain.
 This is why we recommend [scenario 2][3] with [reverse proxy][4] so you do not expose it to the DMZ.

 | Parameter | Description |
 |-----------|-------------|